Room Service Review: The Fantauzzo Brisbane - Art Series Hotels

 When it comes to hotel room service, we generally have a couple of things to look out for in determining if that particular hotel’s room service is worth it.
 First, we do expect the prices to be quite high, as with most five-star (or otherwise similarly-ranked) hotels.
 Correspondingly, in terms of taste, the food should be similar to what one can find in good restaurants in the country.
 Based on the above, we rate The Fantauzzo Brisbane - Art Series Hotels’ room service!

-One key thing The Fantauzzo has an advantage over other hotels is how its room service orders are fulfilled by its main restaurant, Polpette.
-Located at one of Brisbane’s hottest venues, Howard Smith Wharves, this means that Polpette has to to step up its game to compete with the other restaurants in the area.
+The Fantauzzo has an advantage over other hotels because its room service orders are fulfilled by its main restaurant, Polpetta.
+Located at one of Brisbane’s hottest venues, Howard Smith Wharves, this means that Polpetta has to step up its game to compete with the other restaurants in the area.
 This can only mean good things for the hotel’s guests.
-In fact, rather than thinking of Polpette as the hotel’s restaurant, my opinion is that Polpette is really a restaurant located in a hotel, and it offers dishes to the hotel’s guests as a value-added service.
+In fact, rather than thinking of Polpetta as the hotel’s restaurant, my opinion is that Polpetta is really a restaurant located in a hotel, and it offers dishes to the hotel’s guests as a value-added service.
 This can only benefit the hotel and its guests.

 Polpetta - Veal and pork meatballs, tomato sugo, smoked scamorza

-The first course for me is polpetta, which I had to order, since it is really in the restaurant’s name!
+For me, the first course has got to be polpetta, which I had to order since it is in the restaurant’s name!
 For those who do not understand Italian, like I don’t, it is really meatballs cooked in a tomato base, served with some smoked cheese (scamorza).
 The base was delicious and went well with the meatballs.
 Not sour but instead sweet, the tomato sugo was perfect with the meatballs.
 As a cheese lover, the smoked scamorza enhanced the taste of this starter.
 A great start!

 Bucatini with Queensland prawns